konradha/konradha.github.io/content/posts/necessary-compilation.md

 There is ample amount of content to deep-dive into the Pytorch codebase.
 We will not assume proficiency but overall familiarity with Pytorch and compilation here.

+Big thank you to Tal Ben-Nun for mentoring and guidance for this project.

 #### Introduction
 I've recently opened a [PR](https://github.com/pytorch/pytorch/pull/161213) to allow for Pytorch's compilation pipeline to understand pointwise communications.